ROCm/atmi/README.md

 }
 ```
 The host program includes header file "hw.h" that does not exist yet.
-The -c option of snack will create both the object file and the header file.
+The -c option of snack.sh will call the gcc compiler and create
+the object file and the header file.
+Without -c you get the
+generated c code hw.snackwrap.c and the header file.
+The header file
-The header file will have the function prototype for all kernels declared
+has function prototypes for all kernels declared in the .cl file.
+Use
-in the .cl file.
-Use this command to compile the hw.cl file with snack.
+this command to compile the hw.cl file with snack.sh.

 ```
-snack -c hw.cl
+snack.sh -c hw.cl
 ```

 You can now compile and build the binary "HelloWorld" with any c++ compiler.